XinyeZhao/Auto_Dumper/readme.md

 # Documentation for Auto_Dumper

 Welcome to the Documentation for Auto_Dumper!
-This tool was created by students at the Georgia Institute of Technology to work with the Forecast memory foerensics tool developed at the GT CyFI lab: https://github.com/CyFI-Lab-Public/Forecast
+This tool was created by students at the Georgia Institute of Technology to work with the Forecast memory forensics tool developed at the GT CyFI lab: https://github.com/CyFI-Lab-Public/Forecast

 ## 1. Sturcture